elingerojo/contexter/lib/ctx-plugins/README.md

 ```

 - **Mandatory**
-- watchExtensions: Array with extensions to "narrow" (and optimize) the file watch
 - check(): Function to determine whether this class process a particular file
     - Receives a `filename`.
 It is the full path to the file including name and extension
     - Returns a callback function with signature `(err, result) => {}`
         - `result` is a `string` or `boolean` indicating whether the plugin should process the given file.
 If is a string, it is evaluated as `true` and the string value is used as the target file extension that could be needed for other file process like `render()`
+- watchExtensions: Optional array with extensions to "narrow" (and optimize) the file watch.
+When absent, watch glob optimization does not occur and watch happens on all files in directory even for those that do not have a corresponding plugin (so then ending as `unknowns`)

 - Example returning a `string` from `page.js`